 The College of Liberal Arts provides each full-time, tenure-track faculty member their choice of Dell or Mac desktop or laptop to use during their appointment.
-Your computer is eligible for replacement every five years.
+Your computer is eligible for replacement every six years.

 Who is eligible?